yimuchen/SiPMCalibControl/src/README.md

 - For references of raw gpio controls (trigger and switches), see the [linux kernel documentation][gpio-elinux].
 - For references of PWM related controls, see [here][pwm]
-- For references of ADS1115s ADC chip controls via i2c see [here][ads1115]
+- For references of ADS1115s ADC det controls via i2c see [here][ads1115]
 - For additional PIN reference of the raspberry pi, look at the outputs of the [wiring-pi][wiringpi] library.